dr563105/basicad_framework/README.md

 * For convenience and CUDA dependencies, both the scripts are advised to be executed outside the docker.

+### Findings
+* Light plays an important factor in a vehicle recognising its surroundings.
+* RGB-Greyscale image is sufficient for steering.
+* Fusing techniques help in night-time driving and collision avoidance.

+### Things to improve
+* Data is imbalanced so appropriate cross validation techniques need to be applied.

 ### Useful Links/Tips
 * Robotic Operating System[(ROS)](https://www.ros.org/about-ros/)
 * [LGSVL simulator](https://www.lgsvlsimulator.com/)